rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvchad_ui.md

 ![NvChad Default](../images/ui_default.png)

-The interface already comes with some advanced functionality (such as indicating the status of the git repository) but can be further enhanced by using the [Language Servers](../custom/lsp.md) for example, and customized by overriding some basic configurations.
+The interface already comes with some advanced functionality (such as indicating the status of the git repository) but can be further enhanced by using, for example, the [Language Servers](lsp.md) and customized by overriding some basic configurations.
 The basic modules that make it up are:

 ### Tabufline